-Introduction to the MIS Guidelines 1
+Introduction to the MIS Standards 1

 Functional Centres/Primary Accounts 2

-Secondary Accounts Secondary Financial Accounts Select Secondary Accounts Secondary Statistical (Non-Financial) Accounts 7 8
+Secondary Accounts 8 10

-Health Information Management & Registration Statistics 13
+Health Information Management & Registration Statistics

-Other Key Functional Centre & Organizational Statistics 15
+Other Key Functional Centre & Organizational Statistics

-Categorization of Personnel 18
+Categorization of Personnel 21

-Categorization of Hours 19
+Categorization of Hours 22

-Categories of Service Recipients 20
+Categories of Service Recipients 23

-Workload Measurement System 21
+Workload Measurement System 26

-Health Information Management WMS 22
+Health Information Management WMS 27

-Registration WMS 34
+Registration WMS 43

-Time Recording Methodology 39
+Time Recording Methodology 51

-Who Should Record Workload Data 42
+Who Should Record Workload Data 53

-Recommendations for WMS Implementation and Data Collection 43
+Recommendations for WMS Implementation and Data Collection 54

-How to Collect and Report This Data in a Meditech Environment 45
+How to Collect and Report This Data Through Meditech and Transcription Systems 56

-Indicators - What They Are and How to Use Them 45
+Indicators - What They Are and How to Use Them 57

-Application of Performance Indicators 48
+Application of Performance Indicators 60

-Performance Indicators Recommended By The Provincial HIM/Registration MIS Committee 51
+Performance Indicators Recommended By the Provincial HIS MIS Committee 63

-Internal Management Reporting and Use 54
+Internal Management Reporting and Use 66

-Provincial Reporting Requirements 54
+Provincial Reporting Requirements 66

-Reference 55
+Reference 67

 Appendices

-A Provincial HIM/Registration MIS Committee Terms of Reference 57
+A Provincial HIM/Registration MIS Committee Terms of Reference 69

-B Membership Contact Information 61
+B WMS Provincial Standards Times Unit Value Summary 73

-Introduction to the MIS Guidelines
+Introduction to the MIS Standards

-The Guidelines for Management Information Systems in Canadian Health Service Organizations, the MIS Guidelines, are published by the Canadian Institute for Health Information (CIHI).
-The MIS Guidelines are the national data standard for the collection and reporting of financial and statistical information from health service organizations.
-Originally developed for hospitals, the Guidelines have been expanded over the years to include all types and sizes of health organizations.
+The Standards for Management Information Systems in Canadian Health Service Organizations, the MIS Standards, are published by the Canadian Institute for Health Information (CIHI).
+They are the national data standard for the collection and reporting of financial and statistical information from health service organizations.
+Originally developed for hospitals, the Standards have been expanded over the years to include all types and sizes of health organizations.

-The primary goal of the MIS Guidelines is to provide standardized, basic operational management information to front line managers as well as administrators throughout the health system.
-Implementation of the MIS Guidelines enables organizations to have comparable financial information and related statistics (such as workload and patient activity) for the many clinical services they provide.
-This data can then be used to calculate key indicators, providing a useful tool to measure and monitor performance.
+The primary goal of the MIS Standards is to provide comparable operational management information to front line managers as well as administrators throughout the health system.
+Implementation of the MIS Standards enables organizations to have standardized financial information and related statistics (such as workload and patient activity) for the many clinical services they provide.
+This data can then be used to calculate key performance indicators, providing a useful tool to measure and monitor performance.